osposweb/osposweb.github.io/DOCS-USERS-Getting-Started-installations.md

 1. **Terminal** windows must be open: in MacOSX at Finder->Accesories->Terminal in Linux at Menu->SystemTools->Terminal, then a window with prompt will show, in Linux flavors must gain root access with `sudo su` command
 2. **Dependences** install: Apache2, MariaDB, PhP with openssl/mcrypt, curl, gd, intl and bcmath, in MAC all included in MAMP, in Linux for Deb and RPM based distribution are `apt-get install apache2 mariadb-server php5-curl php5-mysql php5-gd php5-intl` or/and `yum install httpd mysql-server php php-bcmath php-dba php-gd` respectively, recent debian not use "php5" only "php" in their names of the packages.
 Now enable the mod-rewrite module by `a2enmod rewrite` command.
 3. **Htdocs** working directory: this it's change the working directory in the current terminal window, assuming the `/var/www/html` as the web root html document directory and you can move to by executing `cd /var/www/html` but remenber this depends of the Operating System Apache2 install
-4. **Download** executing in same terminal: `wget https://github.com/opensourcepos/opensourcepos/archive/lasted.tar.gz -O osposlastedstable.tar.gz` to later move to the htdoc directory.
+4. **Download** please **Dont use github direclty!!** and then executing in same terminal: `wget https://github.com/opensourcepos/opensourcepos/archive/lasted.tar.gz -O osposlastedstable.tar.gz` to later move to the htdoc directory.
 5. **Uncompress** to htdocs the download: `tar zxvf osposlastedstable.tar.gz  --strip 1 -C /var/www/html` this will populate all the web server htdocs root directory only for the software.
 6. **Create** database and access: executing in same terminal `mysql -u root -e "CREATE SCHEMA ospos;CREATE USER 'admin'@'%' IDENTIFIED BY 'pointofsale';CREATE DATABASE ospos;GRANT ALL PRIVILEGES ON ospos . * TO 'admin'@'%' IDENTIFIED BY 'poinofsale' WITH GRANT OPTION;FLUSH PRIVILEGES;"`
 7. **Populate** database with that other command in same terminal `mysql -u admin -ppointofsale -D ospos < /var/www/html/application/database/database.sql`